Photo Credit: Monty Combs

 ALL SCHOLARSHIP WINNINGS MUST BE USED BY MAY 30 OF THE FOLLOWING YEAR OR BE FORFEITED and RE-ALLOCATED TO THE SCHOLARSHIP FUNDS.

-Information on camps will be available (upon request) at the time of notification.
+Fees for Music Camps will be paid directly to the Music Camp.
+Information on music camps is made available at the time of notification.
 Recipients will be responsible for their own registration.
-After registering, the scholarship recipient will notify the WCH Festival Committee that they have chosen a camp and the committee will pay the camp directly up to the amount of the scholarship award.
+After registering, the scholarship recipient must complete the Music Camp section of the WCH Scholarship Reimbursement Form below and submit to the address on the form.

-Fees for private lessons will be paid directly to the music teacher.
-The music teacher will complete the Teacher Reimbursement Form below and submit to the address on the form for payment/reimbursement for any lessons provided.
+Fees for private lessons will be paid directly to the music instructor.
+The instructor must complete the Individual Lessons section of the WCH Scholarship Reimbursement Form below, sign, and submit to the address on the form to receive payment for any lessons provided.
+Reimbursement will only be made after music lessons have been received.
+Your music instructor must document dates & cost of instruction.

 Reimbursement will only be made AFTER music lessons have been received.
 Your music instructor must document dates & cost of instruction on the below form.